hoplon/hoplon/doc/Getting-Started.md

 #### Hoplon Source File Extensions

+Hoplon pages can be written using either the familiar HTML markup or using the Clojure [s-expression][2] syntax.
 Use the file extension to indicate which syntax the source file contains:

-* `.html.hl`: the familiar HTML markup syntax
+* `.html.hl`: HTML markup syntax
 * `.cljs.hl`: [s-expression][2] syntax

 ## Building a Hoplon Application